All guides

 There could be many attributes and factors weighing in to his decision to travel, but demographic information alone is insufficient to understand his true motives and needs to travel abroad.

-Unlike traditional approaches, which often segment users by age, gender, or income levels, JTBD zeroes in on the functional, emotional, and social aspects that users aim to get done.
-This paradigm shift allows businesses to uncover deeper insights into why customers make certain choices and how to tailor products and services to meet these underlying needs more effectively.
+Unlike traditional approaches, which often segment users by age, gender, or income levels, jobs theory zeroes in on the functional, emotional, and social aspects that users aim to get done.
+This paradigm shift allows businesses to uncover deeper insights into why customers make certain choices and how to tailor your product's value proposition to meet the underlying needs more effectively.

-JTBD gained prominence as a response to such shortcomings of conventional marketing and research methods, which often lead to superficial understandings of consumer behavior.
-By shifting the emphasis from demographic data to the functional, emotional, and social dimensions of user tasks, JTBD provides a more actionable view of customer motivations and bring predictability to innovation.
+Jobs-to-be-Done theory gained prominence as a response to such shortcomings of conventional marketing and research methods, which often lead to superficial understandings of consumer behavior.
+By shifting the emphasis from demographic data to the functional, emotional, and social dimensions of tasks that users must accomplish, the JTBD approach provides a more actionable view of customer motivations and bring predictability to innovation.

 What is the Jobs-to-be-Done Framework?

-Originating from the work of Harvard Business School professor Clayton Christensen and further developed by innovators such as Anthony Ulwick, Jobs-to-be-Done theory has shifted the approach to user research and product development.
+Originating from the work of Christensen and further developed by innovators such as Anthony Ulwick and his Outcome Driven Innovation (ODI), the Jobs-to-be-Done theory has reshaped the way user research and product development are approached.

-At its core, the JTBD Framework postulates that people "hire" products or services to accomplish specific tasks or "jobs."
+At its core, jobs-to-be-done postulates that people "hire" products or services to accomplish specific tasks or "jobs."
 By focusing on these jobs, businesses can better comprehend what customers are trying to achieve and, more importantly, why.

 JTBD could be seen more as a mindset than a systematic framework.
 It’s a way of thinking that orients your focus on customers, jobs, and desired outcomes.
 This mindset should be embraced by the entire team to prioritize customer needs.

-- Competitors are different alternatives and solutions that help customers accomplish a job.
+• Competitors are different alternatives and solutions that help customers get a job done.

-- User needs are articulated as desired outcomes that help measure the success of getting each job done.
+• User needs are articulated as desired outcomes that help measure the success of getting a job done.

 1. Jobs over demographics

-Instead of asking questions like, "How do college students in early 20s book flights on their mobile phone?”
-JTBD prompts would suggest, "what jobs do mobile phone help college students in early 20s accomplish?"
+Rather than asking, “How do college students in their early 20s book flights on their mobile phones?” the Jobs-to-be-Done theory would reframe the question to, “What tasks do mobile phones help college students in their early 20s accomplish?”

 By framing questions in a job-oriented mindset, we gain insights that are directly tied to the tasks customers are looking to achieve, allowing for a more precise alignment between product features and user needs.